The 50 Scariest Horror Movie Monsters Ranked

 18. Gabriel – Malignant (2021)

 It's not easy to create a memorable new movie monster.
-The slasher genre helped birth classic killers like Freddy, Jason, and Leatherface, but when was the last time we got a new slasher that could stand the test of time?
+The slasher genre helped birth classic killers like Freddy, Jason, and Leatherface, but when was the last time we got a new slasher who could stand the test of time?
 In my humble opinion, the answer is Gabriel from James Wan's gloriously bonkers "Malignant."
-Wan and company created a memorable look for the killer — leather trenchcoat, long hair, and a weapon carved out of an award trophy.
+Wan and company created a memorable look for the killer — leather trench coat, long hair, and a weapon carved out of an award trophy.

 17. Chucky – Child's Play (1988)

 To many Spencer's Gifts patrons, Chucky is a friend 'till the end.
 To others, he's a devil doll whose cackle echoes through countless nightmares.
 Serial killer Charles Lee Ray becomes the horror icon we know and fear when transfers his soul into the rubbery vessel of a Good Guy doll.
 Brad Dourif plays the "Lakeshore Strangler" and lends his voice to Chucky in plaything form, defining his career as the most seasoned slasher villain since Chucky's debut in 1988's "Child's Play."
-Dourif's the only one who's played the demented doll in Mancini's ongoing canon and there's no end in sight with "Chucky" season 2 on the way.
+Dourif's the only one who's played the demented doll in Mancini's ongoing canon, both on the big screen and in the delightfully unhinged "Chucky" TV series.

 "But Chucky's a jokester slasher and two-feet-tall!"
 Valid points, but Chucky's stitched Frankenstein style unveiled in "Bride Of Chucky" is unsettling and grotesque.
 He goes from a walking, talking evil doll to a terrifying monster.
 Laugh all you want, but the Chucky fear is real — innocence bastardized into maniacal malevolence in a red-headed package.